Chapter 17: Shenandoah II: Leadership and Survival

 Watts in that same measured tone his men had become accustomed to

 likely they will hit our perimeter."
-Then, in a more quieting tone, he
+Then, in a quieter tone, he used

-used three more words to shoo Watts back to his most urgent duty.
+three more words to shoo Watts back to his most urgent duty.
+"Attend

-"Attend your men captain".
+your men, captain".
 Lastly, Dick then injected a comment meant to

-relieve his young captain of any distracting guilt which he may have
+relieve his young captain of any distracting guilt that he may have been

-been experiencing.
-"In this storm Watts, Dust-offs will be grounded, so
+experiencing.
+"In this storm, Watts, Dust-offs will be grounded, so

-you better let me work on getting a medevac to volunteer to come out for
+you'd better let me work on getting a medevac to volunteer to come out

-our wounded.
-Dick then added, Watts, you concentrate on getting your men
+for our wounded.
+Dick then added, Watts, you concentrate on getting your

 commanders now exchanged places.
 Dick knelt by a very distraught Earl